istio/istio/mixer/doc/devel/conventions.md

   - Naming

       - Please consider package name when selecting an interface name, and avoid redundancy.
-For example, use `adapters.Config` instead of `adapters.AdapterConfig`.
+For example, use `adapter.Config` instead of `adapter.AdapterConfig`.

-      - Do not use uppercase characters, underscores, or dashes in package names.
+      - Must use lowerCamel case for Go package names.

       - Please consider parent directory name when choosing a package name: